zhangce/Day2Example/README.md

 All Deployed Models are choosen from a set of deployment candidates, which are stored in the branch `deployment_candidates`.

+A user can manually choose to commit deployment candidates to deployed models.

+A user can call Model picker, which takes as input the current deployment candidates and deployed models, and produce a new set of deployed models.
+This creates a new commit in the branch `deployed_models`.

 ## Trial

 Each Trial is identified by one unique training set `uploaded` by the user.